emergenzeHack/covid19italia/en/contribuisci.md

   ![](https://user-images.githubusercontent.com/368961/33343306-cc3ad2b6-d452-11e7-971b-3480e6ae2257.png)
 Take note of the hyperlinks of all your webforms that will be embedded in the pages of [_segnalazioni](https://github.com/emergenzeHack/covid19italia/tree/master/_segnalazioni) folder.

+### How works the workflow process to moderate Reports?
+- Webforms on Kobo will be deploied in a way that for every report submission an issue will be created in the reports repo on Github.
+This report will have the label related to category of the webform used.
+- Moderation Team can add to the report the "approved" label (after a verification of the reports) in order to send issue in the data of the project.
+- Moderation Team can add additional labels (optionally) if is necessary.
+- Each page of the website receive (automatically) approved reports with the labels configured to be received for that page.

-**From the moment when you will integrate your Moderation Team will be able to see in the Github Reports repo your reports, will accept the reports and then the reports will be publish on the website.**
+**So since your comunity will integrated, your Moderation Team will be able to see in the Github Reports repo submitted reports, will accept the reports and then the reports will be publish on the website.**

 **Our Moderation Team suggest a [policy like this one](../policy/) to manage reports and socials.**

 Here a little diagram to explain how the project is organized in multi-country configuration.

-We wait you!
-Thanks!
+**We wait you!
+Thanks!**

 ![](https://raw.githubusercontent.com/emergenzeHack/covid19italia/master/images/diagramma%20(1).png)